5 Signs How Sick Building Syndrome is Killing Your Health and Office Productivity

-It’s because that many employers still don’t prioritize taking care of the environmental conditions in the office that are, in fact, the top silent killers of productivity, creativity, and, most important, employees’ health.
+It’s because many employers still don’t prioritize taking care of the environmental conditions in the office that are, in fact, the top silent killers of productivity, creativity, and, most important, employees’ health.
 To address the matter, the term sick building syndrome (SBS) was coined.
 The definition of sick building syndrome is as follows: SBS is a condition affecting office workers, typically marked by headaches and respiratory problems, attributed to unhealthy or stressful factors in the working environment.

 If you often experience the following symptoms that get better when you are away from work, it’s likely that you’re suffering from SBS: